shanreed/webdb-i-challenge/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
 UPDATE customers SET PostalCode='11122' WHERE CustomerID='92';
+UPDATE customers SET PostalCode='11122' WHERE ContactName="Bilbo Baggins";

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
 SELECT Customers.CustomerName,COUNT(Orders.OrderID) AS NumberOfOrders FROM Orders LEFT JOIN Customers ON Orders.CustomerID = Customers.CustomerID
 GROUP BY CustomerName;